Abdulla1400x/Demo/README.md

-# Demo
-Hey!
+# Hey!
 Welcome to our Website

-Please Click on it for the Website 'github.io/Abdulla1400x/Demo/Educavo/'
+Please Click on it for the Website https://abdulla1400x.github.io/Demo/Educavo/